An unintrusive frontend of scanimage which acts as a paper to pdf converter suitable for texts.

 - OCR (training (GOCR)? + text file outputs)

-- watch inotifies for a new out*.tiff would be faster than post-processing in parallel
+- Watch inotifies for a new out*.pnm would be faster than post-processing in parallel

 spectrscan is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.